-You are an investigator for ABC University investigating an allegation of non consensual sexual contact between Complainant and Respondent, two Freshmen students at ABC.
+You are an investigator for ABC University investigating an allegation of nonconsensual sexual contact between Complainant and Respondent, two Freshmen students at ABC.
 Complainant alleges Complainant was intoxicated and unable to give consent at the time the sexual contact occurred.
 Complainant submits as evidence a letter from a high school that Respondent and Complainant both attended.
 The letter from the high school shows a finding of responsibility against Respondent for sending nude photos of Complainant while Complainant was passed out at a party via text message to a friend.
 Complainant also submits a letter from a juvenile court showing a judgement against Respondent for the "sexting" act and penalties imposed on Respondent including a fine, mandatory counseling and community service.

-• Is this relevant evidence that should be included in the final report?
+- Should this evidence be included in the "universe of evidence" given to both parties and their advisors for their response prior to the finalization of the final investigative report? - Is this relevant evidence that should be included in the final report?
 Why or why not?
 How would you determine this?